rust-lang/rfcs/0000-heterogeneous-comparisons.md

 # Motivation
 [motivation]: #motivation

 Right now every comparison between different integral types requires a cast.
-These casts not only clutter the code, but also encourage writing incorrect code.
+These casts don't only clutter the code, but also encourage writing incorrect code.

 The easiest way to compare signed and unsigned values is to cast unsigned value to signed type.
 It works most of the time, but it will silently ignore overflows.